kanello/blackjack/READme.md

-_The blackjack project was created for the class MPCS 51042
+* The blackjack project was created for the class MPCS 51042
+---

 General blackjack rules:
 * each player dealt into the game wants to get as close to 21 as possible